- I’m Honest

-A: “Yes, but honestly, it’s a rarity, those are few and far between”.
+A: Yes, but honestly, it’s a rarity, those are few and far between.

-He has personally witnessed numerous unfinished projects sitting on vacant lots with “For Sale” signs, concrete structures crumbling due to the salty air rusting/corroding the inner steel skeleton (due to unprotected, porous cement) and untreated wooden structures collapsing from rot and termite infestation.
+I has personally witnessed numerous unfinished projects sitting on vacant lots with “For Sale” signs, concrete structures crumbling due to the salty air rusting/corroding the inner steel skeleton (due to unprotected, porous cement) and untreated wooden structures collapsing from rot and termite infestation.
 Regardless of the fact that local labor is cheap and that there are plenty of raw materials available, the process of tearing down and re-building (or selling the property with a partially completed, decaying structure) can be quite expensive, not to mention time consuming.

-Nowadays there are more and more North American and European builders available in the area and the locals builders are upping their game.
+Nowadays there are more and more North American and European builders available in the area and the locals builders are changing their game.
 Things are looking up, but many builders still aren’t up to snuff on issues with tropical building customs/techniques, materials and technologies, and many projects still suffer from “Island time”.
 If you’ve ever been to the Caribbean you’ll understand what I’m talking about.

 Some homeowners have even had to deal with lengthy land title disputes because numerous real-estate firms/people claimed title to the same property that had lain dormant for years.
 Without a doubt, the governments in many developing countries seem to have difficulty keeping accurate records of property ownership.

 The onus is definitely on the owners to do their own extensive research and get seriously on-board, and/or outsource the work to experienced, competent professionals who can do this in their sleep.

 I know I can help anyone looking to do this on their own or even those who just want to make sure their project will not fail – and that it will turn out to be everything they dreamed it would be.

 My View on Sustainability